fennelLabs/fennel-app/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## IPFS Configuration

+This appliction makes use of IPFS.
+You may run a localhost node to interact with IPFS.

+Installation:

+`$ npm install -g ipfs`

+Running the node:

+`jsipfs daemon`

+Testing the node:

+`jsipfs add ./hello-world.txt`

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).